dotnet/docs/docs/framework/wpf/app-development/wpf-windows-overview.md

  To enable a [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] markup file and code-behind file to work together, the following are required:

 - In markup, the `Window` element must include the `x:Class` attribute.
-When the application is built, the existence of `x:Class` in the markup file causes [!INCLUDE[TLA#tla_msbuild](../../../../includes/tlasharptla-msbuild-md.md)] to create a `partial` class that derives from <xref:System.Windows.Window> and has the name that is specified by the `x:Class` attribute.
+When the application is built, the existence of `x:Class` in the markup file causes Microsoft build engine (MSBuild) to create a `partial` class that derives from <xref:System.Windows.Window> and has the name that is specified by the `x:Class` attribute.
 This requires the addition of an [!INCLUDE[TLA2#tla_xml](../../../../includes/tla2sharptla-xml-md.md)] namespace declaration for the [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] schema ( `xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"` ).
 The generated `partial` class implements the `InitializeComponent` method, which is called to register the events and set the properties that are implemented in markup.

 - In code-behind, the class must be a `partial` class with the same name that is specified by the `x:Class` attribute in markup, and it must derive from <xref:System.Windows.Window>.
 This allows the code-behind file to be associated with the `partial` class that is generated for the markup file when the application is built (see [Building a WPF Application](building-a-wpf-application-wpf.md)).